bfops/playform/README.md

 ## Making it work

 Have a `rustc` and `cargo` built no earlier than December 31st, 2014.
-Download a local copy of [https://github.com/bfops/nalgebra](https://github.com/bfops/nalgebra) and point to it in your `.cargo/config`.
 Install `libpng`, `SDL2` and `SDL2_ttf`.
 Run `cargo run`!
 Consider setting `RUST_BACKTRACE=1` and `RUST_LOG=info` when you run playform.